alnitak/shader_fun/README.md

 #### Capacity & GPU Memory Pagination

-- **Default Capacity**: By default, `ShaderToyUniforms.maxCustomUniformSlots = 16` generic `vec4` registers (64 floats = 256 bytes) are reserved for custom uniforms.
+- **Default Capacity**: By default, `CommonUniforms.maxCustomUniformSlots = 16` generic `vec4` registers (64 floats = 256 bytes) are reserved for custom uniforms.
 - **Hardware Alignment & Pagination**: Sizing the custom uniform space to 256 bytes aligns with standard GPU driver suballocation pagination (for example, `minUniformBufferOffsetAlignment` on Vulkan and Metal is typically 256 bytes).
 Even allocating a single 4-byte float still consumes a 256B/4KB physical page in GPU VRAM.
-- **Single-Step Scaling**: If your project requires more custom uniforms, updating `ShaderToyUniforms.maxCustomUniformSlots` (e.g. to `32` or `64`) is the **only step required**.
-All GLSL wrappers, native Impeller buffers, WebGL reflection structs, and `ShaderToyUniforms.totalUniformBufferSize` dynamically scale together automatically without any code changes across renderers or compilers.
+- **Single-Step Scaling**: If your project requires more custom uniforms, updating `CommonUniforms.maxCustomUniformSlots` (e.g. to `32` or `64`) is the **only step required**.
+All GLSL wrappers, native Impeller buffers, WebGL reflection structs, and `CommonUniforms.totalUniformBufferSize` dynamically scale together automatically without any code changes across renderers or compilers.

 ---